VOLTTRON/openeis/documentation/developer_doc/command_line_basics_unix.md

     > kill -9  <pid-of-interest>

-## Running your application
+## Running an application

+Running an application from the command line requires first creating a [configuration file](configuration_file.md) that specifies the application inputs.

-To run your application, you must be in the virtual environment and you need to have creatd a configuration file to pass in.
+To run the application, activate the virtual environment if necessary, then:
-For more information on how to create a configuration file, refer to the [configuration file guide](configuration_file.md).

-To run your application with the configuration file call:
     > openeis runapplication  your_configuration_file.ini

-It should now output a `.csv` that it has written the results in as well as a `.log` file.
+The application should write a `.csv` file containing its results, as well as a `.log` file.